Terms and Conditions

 10.5.
 The Client shall have no claims for defects if defects arise due to faulty materials, tools, or information provided by the Client or deviations from the specifications provided with regard to the Client’s materials, tools, or information.
 Furthermore, there shall be no claims for defects if the Client or third parties modify the work products provided, unless the Client can prove that such changes do not make the Contractor’s processing effort significantly more difficult and that the defect already existed when the work products were handed over.

 10.6.
-Liability for warranty claims is limited to twelve months from delivery of the work product.
+Liability for warranty claims is limited to twelve months from delivery or, in the case of contracts for work and services, from acceptance of the work product.

 10.7.
-The Contracting Parties agree that a ticket system can be used as a priority both in the context of services and in the context of error reporting and collection.
+The Contracting Parties agree that a ticket system shall be used as a priority both in the context of services and in the context of error reporting and collection, provided that such a system is made available to the Client by the Contractor.

 10.8.
 If necessary, in particular for maintenance services, the Contractor is authorized to monitor, deactivate, or activate processes of systems with external interfaces (operated as software or software-based services) of the Client.